mtiller/ModelicaBook/text/source/components/components/chem_comps.rst

 the reaction components is attached to the ``solution.mixture`` connector.

-Simulating this system for 10 seconds yields the following concentration trajectories:

-.. todo:: Fix the model that should generate the following plot
+.. todo:: Fix the model that should generate the following plot Simulating this system for 10 seconds yields the following Concentration trajectories:

   #.. plot:: ../plots/ABX.py
   #   :include-source: no

 Conclusion
 ^^^^^^^^^^